pyflosic/fodMC/README.md

 $ pip3 install -e .
 ```

-The Python module is called 'fodmc'.
+The Python module is called fodmc.

 There are examples to make you familiar with the execution.
 You can either work at the FORTRAN level (see examples/fortran) or